joouadih/VUEDIARY/VUEJS/README.md

 > A Vue diary project

-Using VUEX as statemachine & VUERouter as routing
+Using VUEX for state management & VUERouter as routing

 ## Build Setup